ratoru/dotfiles/dot_config/nvim/README.md

 - Install Neovim.
 A lot of plugins only support the latest version.
 - Install `git`.
 - Install a Nerd Font.
-- Install all the languages you want to use (npm, go, ...).
+- Install `ripgrep` and all the languages you want to use (npm, go, ...).
 - Copy this folder into `~/.config/nvim/`.
 Alternatively, head over to [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) and follow the install instructions.